Timité Sekou

 Timité Oussou Sekou (born 11 May 1985 in Bondoukou) is an Ivorian association footballer.
-He is a classic centre forward, but can also play as a second striker.
+He is primarily a classic centre forward but can also play as a second striker.

 Career

 Sekou began his career with Issia Wazi in 2004.
 On 28 July 2005, he left the club to join Espérance Sportive de Tunis.
-In January 2006, he joined Espérance's CLP-1 rivals Olympique Béja.
+In January 2006, he moved to Espérance's CLP-1 rivals Olympique Béja.

 In Summer 2008, he left Olympique Béja and moved to Challenge League club FC Winterthur in Switzerland.
 After 6 months, he left to sign a contract with Stade Tunisien.
-Sekou returned to Ivory Coast in January 2012 to join Africa Sports.
-He was transferred to JS Saoura in Algeria in July 2012.
+Sekou returned to Ivory Coast in January 2012 to play Africa Sports. in July 2012, he was transferred to JS Saoura in Algeria.